Azure/azure-functions-durable-extension/samples/functionapp-csharp/README.md

 ## Local setup

-Create a local.settings.json file and add two properties: a `Storage` property and a `TaskHub` property.
-Add the storage account connection string that you are using for the Durable Function.
-Having the same storage account allows the two function apps to communicate.
+In the local.settings.json file, add values for "Storage" and "TaskHub".
+Add the storage account connection string and task hub name that you are using for the Durable Function.
+This Function App and the Durable Function communicate through the storage account and task hub.

 ```json
 {